Portable Patient Transport System (PPTS) Draft

 Opportunity Details

-Contract & Acquisition Strategy
+Acquisition Strategy & Contract

 • Segment II (Phases II & III): Up to two performers will proceed.
 Phase II focuses on platform integration and environmental testing (min TRL 6, MRL 6).
 Phase III involves airworthiness and operational flight testing (min TRL 8, MRL 8), culminating in Airworthiness Certification and FDA 510(k) clearance.
 Successful completion may lead to a non-competitive follow-on production contract for up to 400 units over four years.
-The Government strongly prefers Unlimited Rights for all technical data, software, and intellectual property.

 Submission & Evaluation